"""Utility functions for plotting spatial maps and histograms etc.

 # Hide any unused subplots

-for j in range(len(valid_columns), len(axes)):
+for j in range(len(columns), len(axes)):

 axes[j].set_visible(False)